 Campaigns

 Your Community Council is taking the lead on many local issues.
 These include influencing planning proposals, campaigning for the area’s first GP surgery, protecting heritage sites, questioning the over-provision of student accommodation and the need for and number of certain public processions, improving recycling facilities and limiting the noise from city centre buskers.
-Several times a year we conduct community litter picks.
-Get in touch with us if you’d like to join a campaign or want us to take the initiative on other projects
+Many of the initiatives below are summarised in our Local Place Plan, validated by Glasgow City Council in June 2026 and accessible on this Website.

 Friends of Ramshorn Graveyard